pjmartel/compbio/tutorials/pymol_tutorial_en.md

    protein and nucleic acids used by the Protein Data Bank, and based on the organic chemistry nomenclature for small molecules.

+The most general type of selection expression will be of the form:

+`/object/segment/chain/residue/atom`

-The PyMOL selection language uses "/" as a separator between levels.
+with the `/` being used as a separator between the identifiers of the different levels.

-For example:
+This specific example:

 `/2VB1/A/A/34/CE2`

+references the atome named `CE2` in residue number `34` of chain `A` of segment `A` of object `2VB1`.
+This will be the carbon $\epsilon$2 of the phenylalanine ring in residue 34 of lysozyme.
+Note that the object identifier (`2vb1` in this case) generaly comes from the name of the corresponding PDB file or code.

-reference the object 2vb1 (normally the object code comes from the PDB code, as in this case), segment A, chain A, aminoacid residue 34, atom with name CE2 (carbon epsilon 2 on the phenylalanine ring).
-This selection might have been used for instance in the following command:
+This selection can be used for instance in the following console command:

 `zoom /2VB1/A/A/34/CE2`

-which brings atom CE2 of residue 34 of 2vb1 to the center of the screen.
-In this case the leading "/" can be omitted:
+which zooms in on the atom `CE2` of residue `34` of object `2vb1`, bringing it to the center of the screen.
+In this case the leading `/` can be omitted:

 `zoom 2VB1/A/A/34/CE2`

-because PyMOL can guess the meaning of the above expression just from the four intervening slashes.
+because the four intervening `/` are enough for PyMOL to guess the correct meaning of all the five identifiers.

 Even more abbreviated representations are permitted, such as: